Immigration Law

 🧑⚖️ This article is informed by real-world insights from Manifest Law’s practicing immigration attorneys, who spend every day helping clients put together effective recommendation letters.
 Check out our editorial policy for more info.

-Strong EB-2 NIW recommendation letters can make these abstract points real to the USCIS officer reviewing your petition:
+Strong EB-2 NIW recommendation letters make these abstract points real to the USCIS officer reviewing your petition:

 Who should you ask for EB-2 NIW recommendation letters?